Simple isotherm equations to fit type I adsorption data: Results and discussion

 Fig. \ref{fig:fig2} shows the estimated isosteric heat of adsorption as a function of adsorbed volume and the corresponding marginal confidence intervals \cite{bates,seber} for the $\mr{SF_6}$+W-A(673) system.
-This Fig. shows that the isosteric heat of adsorption is nearly constant around 25.5 kJ/mol.
-Bandosz et al. \cite{bandosz} used a virial type isotherm \cite{jag1,jag2} and the adsorption isosteric heat vs adsorbed volume plot obtained by them presents some oscillations near zero saturation around 25 kJ/mol; this result does not agree with that obtained here by means of Eq. (\ref{eq:isosh}).
-These differences could be due to the method used by Bandosz et al. \cite{bandosz}, they fitted small subsets of 15 adsorption data by using the virial type isotherm and used four parameters to fit each subset.
-Although this method is appropriate, the error bars reported by them correspond to standard deviations in calculated isosteric heats of adsorption.
-If 95 \% marginal confidence intervals are used, the error bars at low coverage would be even larger than those reported by them and the isosteric heats reported here would fall within such uncertainty region.
+This Fig. shows that $q^{\mr{st}}$ is nearly constant around 25.5 kJ/mol.
+Bandosz et al. \cite{bandosz} used a virial isotherm \cite{jag1,jag2} to correlate their data.
+They obtained plots of $q^{\mr{st}}$ with some oscillations near zero saturation around 25 kJ/mol; this result does not agree with that obtained here by means of Eq. (\ref{eq:isosh}).
+These differences might be due to the method used by Bandosz et al. \cite{bandosz}.
+They fitted small subsets of 15 adsorption data by using the virial-type isotherm and four parameters to fit each subset.
+Although this method is appropriate to fit the saturation data, the error bars reported by them correspond to standard deviations in the calculated isosteric heats of adsorption.
+If 95 \% marginal confidence intervals are used, the error bars at low coverage would be larger and the oscillations in the isosteric heat might be within such error bars.

 To illustrate the dependence of the isosteric heat of adsorption in terms of temperature, plots of $q^{\mr{st}}$ vs $T$ at three different saturations are shown in Fig. \ref{fig:fig3}.
-As expected, the isosteric heat of adsorption does not significantly change within the experimental range of temperatures.
-This is a typical behavior of the isosteric heat of adsorption that is observed in both experiments and molecular simulations.
+As expected, the isosteric heat of adsorption does not significantly change within the experimental range of temperatures; this is typically observed in both experiments and molecular simulations.
 In the case in which it is necessary to take into account the dependency of isosteric heat of adsorption on temperature, the well known thermochemical formula \cite{prigo} to calculate chemical equilibrium constants could be used to estimate $\ln K_j$ as a function of temperature in Eq. (\ref{eq:bb}); an empirical model for the heat capacity would be necessary.